 The house was designed not just for living, but for working and entertaining.

-With its colorful rooms, it is no doubt that Monet himself artistically designed each room.
+With its colorful rooms, there is no doubt that Monet himself artistically designed each room.

 You will find the bedrooms for Monet, his wife, and children on the upper level.